-St Elizabeth’s Therapy Team plays a key part in the multidisciplinary assessments we carry out for all referrals to our School, College and Adult Care Home.
+St Elizabeth’s Therapy Team plays a key part in the multidisciplinary assessments we carry out for all referrals to our School, College & Supported Living services.
 Our therapists ensure we will be able to meet the on-going needs of each individual and to ensure that training and appropriate equipment is in place to meet these identified needs.

-Across our various services, almost all of our children, young people and adults access at least one form of therapy from the team to support them with their physical, emotional and behavioural development.
+Across our various services, almost all of our children and young people access at least one form of therapy from the team to support them with their physical, emotional and behavioural development.

 Our aims are simple: